Where to Start with Math

 Use Canvas Equation Editor

-The Canvas equation editor outputs MathML.
+The Canvas equation editor produces MathML.
 Use the native equation editor instead of images or copying in your own code.

 If you don’t need to convert a lot of images at once, you can use a snapshot tool to capture one equation at a time.